 Rouen is a gem.
 You can’t miss it.
 Besides its famous cathedral, which is really impressive, there are 2 other important and fascinating churches that during the war suffered the consequences of the bombings.
 Rouen is a city marked by the Second World War and the signs of its wounds are still visible.

-Learn more about Rouen with my post -> Rouen in France: best things to do in the city of Joan of Arc
+Learn more about Rouen with my post -> The Best Things to do in Rouen

 5 – Visit Honfleur

 The town of Honfleur is one of the most beautiful I have seen along this itinerary in Normandy.
 It is a very important harbour and its centre overlooks the inner marina full of moored sailing boats.
 The horseshoe shape makes it even more characteristic.
 The church of Honfleur, built almost completely in wood, is also very beautiful and particular.

 Why is Honfleur so beautiful?
 Let’s say that in Honfleur it is nice to walk and enjoy the scents, tastes and smells of Normandy.
 There are plenty of shops that sell typical products, more or less touristy, that make a simple walk a way to discover the Norman culture.
 Do not forget to dine in one of the restaurants of the port, all offering a “menu of the day” that costs between 15 and 19 euros.
 Given the expensive prices of Normandy, given the place where you will eat, 15 euros for an entrée, a main course and a dessert, are worth a shot.

 Honfleur’s only drawback: parkings.